MRWilliamsGit/AssistedSummaries/README.md

 1. Obtain a Twitter Developer login and app bearer token.
 [Instructions Here](https://developer.twitter.com/en/support/twitter-api/developer-account)
 2. Clone this repository to your local environment and add an additional folder named '.streamlit' (note the period).
 3. In this folder, add a .toml file named 'secrets.toml' with your Twitter bearer token as content in this format: 'BearerToken = 'AAAAAAAAAAA''.
-5. Now that you have all the information you need, install the dependancies to your local environment.
+4. Now that you have all the information you need, install dependencies to your local environment.
 ```
 pip install -r requirements.txt
 ```
-6. To run the app locally, use the command line terminal.
+5. To run the app locally, use the command line terminal.
 ```
 streamlit run main.py
 ```